cgrudz/DataAssimilationBenchmarks.jl/README.md

 ξ          -- random array size state_dim, can be defined in kwargs to provide a particular realization of the Wiener process

 ```
-with reduced options for the less-commonly used deterministic second order Taylor and first order Euler(-Maruyama) schemes.
+with reduced options for the less-commonly used first order Euler(-Maruyama) scheme.

 The time steppers over-write the value of `x` in place as a vector or a view of an array for efficient ensemble integration.
 We follow the convention in data assimilation of the extended state formalism for parameter estimation where the parameter sample